 Things to See & Do

-- Ajaccio, Corsica's diminutive capital sparkles with Mediterranean buzz reminiscent of the Côte d'Azur and is the largest town on the island.
+- Ajaccio, the chief town in Corsica sparkles with Mediterranean buzz reminiscent of the Côte d'Azur and is the largest town on the island.
 His place of birth, Napoléon Bonaparte gave the town international fame and visitors cannot escape his commemorative presence throughout the town.
 It is an attractive town with an exceptionally mild climate and boasts a wealth of cafés, restaurants and chic shops.
 The old town is especially charming with a cluster of ancient streets spreading north and south of the Place Foch, which opens out onto the seafront by the old port.
 The Place de Gaulle forms the town centre.
 Following on from this is the Cours Napoléon, lined with chic boutiques and brasseries, and running parallel to the beach for almost 2km.
-There are plenty of places to visit including Napoléon's house (Maison Bonaparte), Musée Capitellu, the Citadel and Musée Fesch.
+There are plenty of places to visit including Napoléon's house (Maison Bonaparte), Musée Capitellu, the citadel and Musée Fesch.

 - There is a local produce market held every morning Mon-Sat at Place César-Campinchi providing an ideal scene to capture the essence of local life as you watch the world go by.

-- Sartène is said to be the most Corsican of Corsican towns is a brooding place of tall buildings and narrow, cobbled alleyways.
+- Sartène is said to be the most Corsican of Corsican towns, and is a brooding place of tall buildings and narrow, cobbled alleyways.
 Famous for its local wines you can experience the culture at first hand.

 - Long sandy beaches characterise Corsica's largest Gulf, the Bay of Sagone, which stretches 40km down the west coast to the north of Ajaccio.
 Cargèse is a lovely clifftop village at the northern tip of the bay.
 Its Greek history has left it with a unique atmosphere today and there is a certain charm to the quiet streets and whitewashed houses.
 With five beaches within the vicinity it's a great base for a relaxing beach holiday - the Plage de Pero is one of the most spectacular in the area.